 This brief review focuses on Toyota engines produced since 1990s to 2020s.
 The data is based on experience, statistics, reviews of the owners and repairers.
 Issue 5th, updated.

-Since the beginning of the mass import of Japanese cars in Russia (early 1990s) few conventional generations of Toyota engines changed:
+Since the beginning of the mass import of Japanese cars (early 1990s) few conventional generations of Toyota engines changed:

 4A-FE (1988-2001) - the most known engine of the series, mass, deservedly beloved, without significant structural defects, easy to maintenance; small drawbacks - a tendency to increased wear of camshaft beds, non-floating piston pins.